 I have been in photography for a few years now, and obviously, I am still learning.
 I don’t think I would be continuing on this path if not for the constant advances in technology that continue to make the photographic process and the photography world so exciting.
 There’s ALWAYS something to learn.
 ALWAYS!
 With all that being said, I am often asked the question, “Why don’t you watermark your pictures?” ….OR….I’m told, “You really need to watermark your pictures so no one steals them!”

-First of all, I have already had quite a few people try to steal/steal my pictures and I try to stay pretty vigilant about my hard work, but I do realize that you can’t catch everyone.
-Lord only knows how many times my pictures were stolen and I didn’t catch it!
+First of all, I have already had quite a few people try to steal my pictures and I try to stay pretty vigilant about my hard work, but I do realize that you can’t catch everyone.
 BUT, I do encrypt the metadata with all of my information and as I have purposely tried to remove it, it’s pretty hard to get rid of, even for me.
 The thing is, I have never been one for stealing other people’s pictures because it is hard work and I understand how hard the entire process is, so I don’t understand it.
-In my opinion, you have got to be the lowest of the low, to steal someone’s hard work that they put their heart and soul into.
 Photography is NOT EASY, and it’s way more than just pointing a camera!
-And the sad and pathetic individual that thinks your pictures are “THAT AMAZING” to steal is pretty disgusting.
-The worst, and the most insulting thing was someone stole my prize possession picture, the Moon, I included the link below, and they haphazardly threw one of their blurry and childish logos on it and claimed it as theirs.
-I was more insulted that the watermark was laughable than the fact that they’re so pathetic they had to steal my work.

-Let me explain why I don’t use watermarks and the fight I had with myself for years, over that question.
+Let me explain why I don’t use watermarks and the fight I had with myself for years over why I should or shouldn’t use them.
 When I first started out in Photography one of the only things I was sure of it, I would use watermarks because I didn’t want someone else taking credit for my hard work.

 Watermarks take away the impact statement of the photo.